17+ Most Epic Super Bowl QR Code Ads and More

 This creative advertising made it one of the most entertaining and unique commercials of the 2010 Super Bowl, according to Ipsos ASI metrics.

-29. Google’s “Parisian Love” (2010)
+40. Google’s “Parisian Love” (2010)

 Paired with the perfect music in the background, Google’s first-ever Super Bowl commercial perfectly touched the hearts of the audience.

-30. Old Spice’s “The Man Your Man Should Smell Like” (2010)
+41. Old Spice’s “The Man Your Man Should Smell Like” (2010)

 Isaiah Mustafa graced the Old Spice 2010 commercial that went viral in an instant 2010.

-Create a QR code for commercials
+Create a QR code for game and brand promotions

-3. Upload or input the content you want to encrypt into the QR code.
+3. Upload or input the content.

-By securing an ad spot for each commercial break, here are the ways brands can use QR codes to market themselves.
+By securing an ad spot for each commercial break, here are the ways brands can use dynamic QR codes to market themselves.

 Know your audience